-"The fear of the Lord" is a subject that is relevant to both Old and New Testaments.
+"The Fear of the Lord" is a subject that is relevant to both Old and New Testaments.
 It is not an outdated subject (II Corinthians 7:1; Philippians 2:12-13; Hebrews 12:28-29).
-As we shall see, "the fear of the Lord" is foundational to true knowledge, wisdom, and understanding.
+As we shall see, "the Fear of the Lord" is foundational to true knowledge, wisdom, and understanding.
 There is a knowledge that is academic and can be applied with skill and craft.
-Though it can do many wonderful things, it can also be used in a proud, aggressive, or in a destructive way.
+Though it can do many wonderful things, it can also be used in a proud, aggressive, or even in a destructive way.
 The knowledge, wisdom, and understanding that truly profits us, is rooted in godly character and behavior (I Corinthians 8:1; I Timothy 6:3-6; Titus 1:1; James 3:13-18 cp.
 Isaiah 48:17-18).

-Do not mistake "the fear of the Lord" for the terror and dread that many people experience now, and all unbelievers will experience at God's white throne judgement (Revelation 21:8 cp.
+Do not mistake "The Fear of the Lord" for the terror and dread that many people experience now, and all unbelievers will experience at God's white throne judgement (Revelation 21:8 cp.
 Revelation 20:11-15; II Corinthians 5:11).
-The believer's "fear of the Lord" is reverent respect and awe.
+The believer's "Fear of the Lord" is reverent respect and awe.
 It causes the believer to run to God, not from Him.
-This reverence is shown through humble, loving submission to God's Word, respect and love for the ministry of the gospel, and for God's people.
+This reverence is shown through humble, loving submission to God's Word, respect and love for the ministry of the gospel and for God's people.
+Though some fear God improperly, we can never fear God too much (Psalm 90:11-12 - a psalm of Moses).